ParhamZare/medium-reader/README.md

 ## Features

-- Right click on Link on your medium article and press Read Article.
+- Right-click on a link in your Medium articles, press 'Read Article,' and enjoy reading the article without limits.

 ## Installation